 The Right Gap

 It is usually not a planned strategy and is only deployed in very specific circumstances.
-It is usually a reaction to other drivers, rather than the undercut and overcut strategies which are used to get the edge over rivals in front.
+It is usually a reaction to other drivers or safety cars, rather than the undercut and overcut strategies that are used to get the edge over rivals in front.
 Instead, this strategy can be used to prevent being undercut, and to prevent your drivers from undercutting each other.
 This is best explained with an example.

 The 2019 Chinese GP